Grosevenor Arch

 Double your arch, double your fun.

-Grosvenor Arch makes for an excellent place to stop en route to other area attractions, but it is also great to stay awhile.
-With relatively few visitors as compared to other spots, you might just have this majestic place to yourself for awhile.
+Grosvenor Arch is an excellent place to stop en route to other area attractions, but it is also great to stay awhile.
+With relatively few visitors compared to different spots, you might have this majestic place for a while.

 What You’ll Remember

-Picking your jaw up off the ground after you lay eyes on the arch for the first time; the unique yellow hue of the rock, which is also speckled with pinks; imagining being the first explorers to come across this curious formation in the middle of a vast and rugged wilderness.
+You'll have to pick your jaw up off the ground after you lay eyes on the arch for the first time.
+As you take in the unique yellow hue of the rock and the pink speckles, imagine being the first explorers to come across this curious formation in the middle of a vast and rugged wilderness.

 Who is Going to Love It

-Anyone with an interest in monstrously huge rock structures.
+This unique sandstone formation will impress anyone, whether or not you’re already interested in massive rock structures.
 Also, unlike many off-the-beaten-path attractions, Grosvenor Arch is handicap accessible.
-It makes a great place for the whole family, as it is scenic, with lots of room to play.
-If you're looking for a unique picnic spot, this could become your new favorite.
+It is an excellent place for the whole family, as it is scenic and has lots of room to play.
+It could quickly become your new favorite if you're looking for a unique picnic spot.

 GPS Coordinates, Parking and Regulations